An Update from Waco

 Ari’s family and friends from Monterrey faced several legal obstacles as they attempted to come into the States, but the Lord made it possible for everyone to make it to the wedding on time.

-Celebrations after the wedding were conducted in a safe manner appropriate for the times, but they were nevertheless joyous.
+Celebrations after the wedding were conducted in a safe manner appropriate for the pandemic, but they were nevertheless joyous.
 Brother Éder introduced us to a Spanish hora song.
 Even those of us who did not understand the words felt the vibrant joy in the music, especially those who danced to it.